 The assessor needs to check to ensure existing records are up to date.
-Upgrades to roofing, lighting, and HVAC systems (those components with a shorter lifespan) often occur.
-Small additions are also made.
+With regard to buildings at the sawmill, upgrades to roofing, lighting, and HVAC systems (those components with a shorter lifespan) may occur; small additions may also be made.
 The building records need to be updated to reflect the current state and condition of the property.